adriancaprini/BluetoothProjectProposal-/index.md

 Example Blog.
 -------------
 ### November 27, 2017
-began to solder the PCB board that is due in week 7 all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board
+During the five week strike these are the things I worked on: began to solder the PCB board that is due in week 7 all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board
-blinked an LED with the Raspberry Pi that I bought. picked up the module at the prototype lab.
+blinked an LED with the Raspberry Pi that I bought. picked up the module at the prototype lab. acquired all my parts that are required for me to start building my project.
+These parts included the Raspberry Pi and the 16x2 LCD.

 ### Reading day October 9, 2017
 No class.